 joining, the New Evangelization need not only be about winning converts to the faith; it is also about preserving those already in the faith, so that the one sheep who remains does not give into the pressure to join the other ninety-nine.
 A layperson spends more than 90% of their time outside a church, where he or she is bombarded with messages from a worldview profoundly different to the Catholic one.
 The social environment of the Western world does not persuade people of its truth by logical or rational argument, but by addressing people at the level of their needs, desires, fears, longings, and hopes.
-It offers comfort, pleasure, safety, protection, guidronment.
-If the Church is not doing the same, responding point by point to those same needs, desires, fears, longings, and hopes, then all it will have left to compel people is its appeal to a sense of moral duty and a fear of hell, a fear which will grow weaker as the plausibility of the Church's claims is slowly eroded by the crashing waves of the surrounding culture.
-How do we ensure that the faith remains compelling and plausible to people who were raised in it?
+It offers comfort, pleasure, safety, protection, guidance, and a way to happiness using a language and symbolism that makes sense to everyone who grew up in that social environment.
+If the Church is not doing the same, responding point by point to those same needs, desires, fears, longings, and hopes, then all it will have left to compel people is its appeal to a sense of moral duty and a fear of hell, a fear which will grow weaker as the plausibility of the Church's claims is slowly eroded by the crashing waves of

-"When all the statistics confirm that people are leaving at a faster rate than they are joining, the New Evangelization need not only be about winning converts to the faith; it is also about preserving those already in the faith." ance, and a way to happiness using a language and symbolism that makes sense to everyone who grew up in that social envi-
+"When all the statistics confirm that people are leaving at a faster rate than they are joining, the New Evangelization need not only be about winning converts to the faith; it is also about preserving those already in the faith."